manticoresoftware/manticoresearch/kill-dictionary.md

 So the example above would cost roughly ~2.1–2.3 KB of extra RAM.
 With 100 unique tokens, expect ~6–8 KB plus the same ~2 KB bucket table.

 ## Persistence and Disk Storage
-- The kill dictionary **is not persisted to disk**.
+- The kill dictionary cache itself is in-memory, but aggregated kill stats can be persisted.
 - Persisted data remains unchanged:
   - Dictionary (`.spi`, `.spd`, etc.)
   - Dead-row map (`.spm`)
   - Docstore files
+- When `kill_dictionary` is `realtime`, `flush`, or `idle`, disk chunks may store a kill-stats file:
+  - `.spks` (aggregated `wordID`, `docs`, `hits`)
+  - This file is written when dead-row maps are flushed (after `SaveDiskChunk` and during merge/optimize), not on every kill.
+  - A flush updates `.spks` for all disk chunks that have dead rows, not just the newly saved chunk.
+- With `kill_dictionary=idle`, `.spks` is written after the idle timeout (not on every flush); corrections appear once idle rebuilds run.
+- If the process dies before a flush/merge, `.spks` (and `.spm`) may not include the most recent kills.
-- On restart or table reload, the in-memory kill dictionary cache is empty and rebuilt lazily when needed.
+- On restart or table reload, the in-memory kill dictionary cache is empty and rebuilt eagerly at load/rotate (if enabled) using `.spks` if present, otherwise via docstore re-tokenization.

 ## Tooling Notes (indextool)
 - `indextool --dumpdict` always outputs raw `docs`/`hits` plus extra columns `docs_eff`/`hits_eff` and `chunk_id`.